Ladvien/ladvien.github.io/_posts/2019-05-20-business-intelligence-mysql.md

 Though!
 We're not going to go into those details yet.
 Right now, let's setup a practice environment where we can learn to *apply* concepts along with the concepts themselves.

 # Sooo Many SQLs
 I'd love to tell you SQL is simple.
-It's not, well, at least not to master.
+It's not, well, at least not simple to master.
 It's complex--every day I learn something new (one reason I enjoy it).
 One of its complexities is there are different versions of SQL dialects.
 Here, we refer to "dialect" as slightly different ways of coding the same thing.

 Some of the most common are: